determined-ai/determined/examples/tutorials/mnist_ptl/README.md

   - affects train_batch
   - an internal trainer hook?
   - potentially skip for first pass. user can use pytorchtrial or lightningtrial with trainer
-  - have to fail if user is using this.
+  - fail if the user is defining this
 - `optimizer_zero_grad`: control when zerograd is called
   - potentially skip for first pass.
 - `prepare_data`: like datamodule: user can use in buildxdataloader
   - no direct work? we won't directly use in adapter. user can use as usual.
   - what about distributed setup. call during init?
-- `setup`: like teardown but on the begining. runs on every process in ddp
+- `setup`: like teardown but on the beginning. runs on every process in ddp
   - either run at begining of training or skip since fit is trainer internal
   - not supported
-- `tbptt_split_batch`: When using truncated backpropagation through time: not supported
+- `tbptt_split_batch`: when using truncated backpropagation through time: not supported
 - `teardown`: runs after fit and test stages. no fit or test. not supported
 - `train_dataloader` alternative to datamodule
   - no direct work? user will use it in buildxdataloader